2 Diagnostic horizons and other differentiae

 3. The average lateral distance between any fractures is 100 mm or more.

-The duripan is recognised in Pallic Soils where the cementing materials are apparently related to the presence of siliceous tephra in the parent material or high exchangeable sodium in the soil.
-A duripan is given the horizon notation suffix q (e.g. Bq).
+The duripan is recognised in Pallic Soils where the cementing materials are apparently related to the presence of tephra in the parent material or high exchangeable sodium in the soil.
+A duripan is given the horizon notation suffix q.

 Eluvial horizon

-An eluvial horizon is a mineral horizon that, as a result of downward or lateral movement, contains less organic matter, pedogenic oxides, clay, or a combination of these than the horizon immediately below.
+An eluvial horizon is a mineral horizon with the horizon notation E that, as a result of downward or lateral movement, contains less organic matter, pedogenic oxides, clay, or a combination of these than the horizon immediately below.
 The primary notation E is used for these horizons.
 Relative to an overlying H, O or A horizon, it contains less organic matter.
-The colour of the horizon can be that of uncoated sand and silt grains but E horizons are also recognised where coats of iron oxides or other minerals mask the colour of the primary particles.
-It has all the following characteristics:
+The colour of the horizon can be that of uncoated sand and silt grains but eluvial horizons are also recognised where coats of iron oxides or other minerals mask the colour of the primary particles.
+It has ALL of the following characteristics:

 1. A moist colour value of 4 or more, or a dry colour value of 5 or more, with or without skeletans; AND